Posted in:

 Minimum deposit: The minimum amount to open an ISA or savings account is dependent on the account providers.

-Investment duration: ISAs are suitable for long term investments and huge savings, and the return on investment depends on the interest rates (Cash ISA) or performance of investments held in an ISA (Stocks and Shares ISA).
-Savings accounts are ideal for short term savings, and returns are also determined by the interest rates received, but remember, taxes can impact the interest earned in a savings account.
+Investment duration: ISAs are suitable for long-term investments and huge savings, and the return on investment depends on the interest rates (Cash ISA) or performance of investments held in an ISA (Stocks and Shares ISA).
+Savings accounts are ideal for short-term savings, and returns are also determined by the interest rates received, but remember, taxes can impact the interest earned in a savings account.

-ISA or savings account – Which is Best for Me?
+ISA or savings account – which is best for Me?

 The ISA vs savings account comparison listed previously will aid your decision regarding which savings account is suitable for you.
 The interest rates that Cash ISAs tend to make are pretty much the same as the interest you would get in an ordinary savings account.
-So, it’s the best savings account for some people, as it’s a level choice, particularly if they’re only saving in the short-term.
+So, it’s the best savings account for some people, as it’s a level choice, particularly if they’re only saving in the short term.

-A factor to consider when asking, “are ISAs worth it?” is your tax situation.
-Some savers no longer have to save into an ISA to earn tax-free interest because of the introduction of the personal savings allowance.
+A factor to consider when asking, “Are ISAs worth it?” is your tax situation.
+Some savers no longer have to save into an ISA to earn tax-free interest because of the introduction of the personal savings allowance (PSA).
 For instance, basic-rate taxpayers may not have to save into an ISA to earn tax-free interest if they don’t exceed their personal savings allowance.
 In this instance, a savings account may be ideal.
 However, the advantages of ISA over a savings account occur if you expect to earn more in the future or are a high-rate taxpayer.
 As a high earner, ISAs may be a valuable tool for reducing your tax bill.

 The best ISA or savings account scenario